jeremyButtler/bioTools/seqByIdSrc/README.md

 # Updates:

+- 2024-10-13:
+  - removed need for 32 bit flag
+    - found solution to always split id in half that relies on `sizeof()` instead of using `#ifdef`
+- 2024-09-17:
-- 2024-09-17: fixed not extracting complement sequences
+  - fixed not extracting complement sequences
+- 2024-09-15:
-- 2024-09-15: added in header entry for output sam files
+  - added in header entry for output sam files

 # Build: